-In addition to being aligned with state laws, by-laws ensure residents and owners are on the same page regarding what’s permitted and what’s not.
+By-laws (known as building rules in Victoria) help make sure residents and owners are on the same page about what’s allowed and what’s not.

 Here are eight things you can do if someone is breaking by-laws in your strata property:

-If someone is breaking by-laws in your strata property, start by having a friendly, honest conversation.
-You’d be surprised at how much open communication helps in most cases.
-Whether your neighbour is violating parking rules, being noisy, leaving their pets unsupervised or hosting unruly guests, you can always let them know how their actions are affecting you and other owners.
-It’s possible they’re simply unaware of the consequences of their actions, or that they are in breach of by-laws.
-Make sure your strata committee or strata manager, provides owners, tenants and residents with a copy of the by-laws or building rules.
+If someone breaks by-laws in your strata property, start by having a friendly, honest conversation.
+Open communication can really help in most cases.
+Whether your neighbour is violating parking rules, being noisy, leaving their pets unsupervised or hosting unruly guests, you can always let them know how their actions affect you and other owners.
+It’s possible they’re simply unaware of the consequences of their actions or that they are in breach of by-laws.
+Make sure your strata committee or strata manager provides owners, tenants and residents with a copy of the by-laws or building rules.

-If direct communication isn’t doing the trick, you can always request the strata committee or your strata manager to help resolve the matter.
-Having an unbiased party negotiate matters can help sort issues in a more formal manner, and they may already have a protocol in place to deal with any conflict situations that may arise.
-Your strata committee can also explain the nuances of community living, and make them aware of the implications of breaching by-laws or building rules.
+If direct communication isn’t doing the trick, you can always ask the strata committee or your strata manager to help resolve the matter.
+Having an unbiased, fair party negotiate matters with empathy and transparency can help solve issues in a more long-term way, and they may already have a strategy in place to deal with conflict.
+Your strata committee can also explain to the offender the rules around community living, and make them aware of the effects of breaching by-laws or building rules.

-If by-laws are breached intentionally and continuously, make sure you keep a record of the breach.
+If by-laws are breached intentionally and continuously, consider keeping a record of the breach.
 Your record should include who, what, how, when, and for how long it has been happening.
-Retaining evidence in the form of documents and photographs or video helps to formalise the matter if the breach needs to be escalated.
+Keeping evidence in the form of documents and photographs or video will help if further steps need to be taken in the future.

-When verbal warnings fail, your strata committee can issue a formal Notice to Comply with a by-law and ask them to cease the activity that’s creating trouble.
-If the by-law is being breached by a resident, the notice should be addressed to them.
-The owner or landlord, as well as the property manager, should also be issued a copy of the breach notice to keep them in the loop.
+When verbal warnings fail, your strata committee or strata manager can issue a formal Notice to Comply with a by-law and ask the by-law-breacher to stop the activity that’s creating trouble.
+If the by-law is being breached by a tenant, the notice should be addressed to them.
+The owner or landlord, as well as the property manager, should also be given a copy of the breach notice.